prappo/tailwindcss-colors-for-adobe-xd/README.md

 # TailwindCSS Colors Generator for XD
 ## Description

-This is a Adobe XD plugin that will help you to generate all color of TailwindCSS
+This is a Adobe XD plugin that will help you to generate all colors of TailwindCSS

 ## Demo